davidusken/simplemdm2snipe/README.md

   -d, --debug             Sets logging to include additional DEBUG messages.
   --dryrun                This checks your config and tries to contact both the SimpleMDM and Snipe-IT instances, but exits before updating or syncing any assets.
   --version               Shows the version of this script and exits.
-  --auto_incrementing     You can use this if you have auto-incrementing enabled in your Snipe-IT instance to utilize that instead of using KANDJI-<SERIAL NUMBER> for the asset tag.
+  --auto_incrementing     You can use this if you have auto-incrementing enabled in your Snipe-IT instance to utilize that instead of using SIMPLEMDM-<SERIAL NUMBER> for the asset tag.
   --do_not_update_simplemdm  Does not update SimpleMDM with the asset tags stored in Snipe-IT.
   --do_not_verify_ssl     Skips SSL verification for all Snipe-IT requests.
 Helpful when you use self-signed certificate.
   -r, --ratelimited       Puts a half second delay between Snipe-IT API calls to adhere to the standard 120/minute rate limit